-I flip the movement to the dial side and begin with the set lever spring.
-After that, I take away the minute wheel, yoke with its spring, the setting wheel, and the set lever.
-I’d already removed the hour wheel and the cannon pinion.
-Everything is cleaned within the watch cleaning machine.
+Flip the movement to the dial side and begin with the set lever spring.
+After that, take away the minute wheel, yoke with its spring, the setting wheel, and the set lever.
+The hour wheel and the cannon pinion have been lifted before, as you remember.